-A student occupation at Cooper Union is entering its third day.
-The New York school of art, architecture and engineering is famous for not charging undergraduates tuition.
+And a student occupation is entering its third day in New York City.
+It's happening at Cooper Union.
+The school of art, architecture and engineering is famous for not charging undergraduates tuition.

 As NPR's Joel Rose reports, student protesters are unhappy about what they see as threats to that tradition.

 JOEL ROSE, BYLINE: Dozens of Cooper Union students in knit hats and skinny jeans gathered outside the school's main building in the East Village to show their support for the occupiers, who waved down from the balcony of the 8th floor classroom, where they've been barricaded since Monday.

 Senior Rachel Appel says the protesters are standing up for the vision of the school founder's Peter Cooper, who said education should be as free as air and water.